blackpirat888/Colibri/PRIVACY.md

-# Privacy Policy – Colibri – BTC Hunter
+# Privacy Policy – Colibri

-Colibri – BTC Hunter is an offline Android application that does not collect, store, or transmit any personal data.
+Colibri фзз is an offline Android application that does not collect, store, or transmit any personal data.

 ## 🚫 What We Don’t Do
 - No internet connection is ever used